 But the beauty of the home theater is that it doesn’t have to stop with just movies.
-You can watch your favorite YV shows there; you can watch sporting events on the big screen and watch music videos from your favorite online source.
+You can watch your favorite TV shows there, watch sporting events on the big screen, and watch music videos from your favorite online source.

 Select a quality TV